 A legal representative in Guatemala can be any person of legal age, according to local legislation.
 The law does not discriminate between Guatemalan citizens or foreign nationals acting as the legal representative of an organization.

-What are the obligations of the legal representative?
+What are the obligations of the legal representative in Guatemala?

 Guatemala’s Commercial Code regulates the obligations of legal representatives.
 It states that a legal representative in Guatemala is responsible for any damages caused to the company, its shareholders, or creditors.
-In the case of more than one legal representative or administrator, the responsibility will be joint.
+When you have more than one legal representative or administrator, the responsibility will be joint.

 Foreign company branches are an existing legal entity in Guatemala.
-When implementing commercial activities, it is important to register the legal representative before engaging in local commercial activities.
+When implementing commercial activities, you must register a legal representative in Guatemala before engaging in local commercial activities.

 How to choose your legal representative?

-It is extremely important to choose someone that adequately represents your organization and supports its goals and vision.
-You must also take into account that the legal representative weilds some decision-making and managerial power for the entity.
-Therefore, when appointing a legal representative in Guatemala, is important to:
+It is extremely important to pick someone that adequately represents your organization and supports its goals and vision.
+You must also take into account that the legal representative wields some decision-making and managerial power for the entity.
+Therefore, when appointing a legal representative in Guatemala, it is important to: